 Traveling to camp: We recommend that campers travel to camp with one member of their immediate household only.
 If group travel is necessary, we recommend that all campers be screened prior to travel.

-When we would send a camper home: If your child has potentially been exposed to COVID-19 while attending camp, or a member of their pod presents symptoms while at camp, the whole pod will be sent home.
-Campers and cohorts/pods will be isolated, and parents/guardians will be contacted immediately to pick up their campers.
+When we would send a camper home: If your child has potentially been exposed to COVID-19 while attending camp, or a member of their pod presents symptoms while at camp, campers and pods will be isolated, parents/guardians will be contacted immediately, and the whole pod may be sent home.
 A full refund will be given in the event campers are sent home to due to possible COVID-19 exposure.

 Guidance: Our camps work closely with local and state health officials, and follow the Field Guide for Camps on Implementation of CDC Guidance.
 This guide was developed for the American Camp Association by Environmental Health and Engineering, Inc. (EH&E) to offer guidance and assist camps regarding current practice considerations in addressing COVID-19.
 The Field Guide is a living document and will be updated as new information becomes available.